Blake-Madden/Wisteria-Dataviz/importing-data.md

 =============================

 For the grouping/categorical columns, you can control how these are read.
-They can either be read as integer codes (which should start at 1 for most graphs), or read as strings.
+They can either be read as unsigned integer codes (which can start at 0), or read as strings.
+These are meant for discrete, non-negative values (e.g., group codes, survey responses).
+Columns containing negative numbers or continuous values should be imported as continuous instead.

 This allows for importing a grouping column in either of these formats:

 | GENDER |
 | --:    |